dkglab/reconstructing-events/README.md

 1. Go to <https://spaestiem.fly.dev/> and click "Choose RDF event data to load" and choose the `events.ttl` file you just downloaded.

+## Privacy policy

+We do not collect, store, or share any personal data when you use these tools.

+## Terms of service

+This free, non-commercial project is provided “as is,” without warranties of any kind.
+Use is at your sole risk; we disclaim all liability for errors, omissions, or damages.